Finding a suitable flight

 Choosing a seat

-- If you are not fortunate enough to be flying business class then try to book a seat which will make you as comfortable as possible for the flight.
+- If you are not fortunate enough to be flying business class on you way to Western Australia then try to book a seat which will make you as comfortable as possible for the flight.
 A popular choice is a seat in an exit row where there is more legroom: make sure that you do not have to pay extra for seating there as some airlines will charge more.
 Unfortunately these seats are not available to people travelling with children.

 - Avoid seats on the aisle directly across from the lavatories and back-row seats that don't recline.
 If you are hoping for a view then make sure that your window seat is not over the wing.